Sheep-y/Modnix/Demo Mods/README.md

 ## Laser On Fire

-Difficulty: Moderate to Hard
+Difficulty: Hard

 A [JavaScript](https://www.nexusmods.com/phoenixpoint/mods/49) mod that adds a small fire damage to all laser weapons.
-Like PPDefModifier, they can be edited with Notepad to change their behaviour.
+Like PPDefModifier mods, JavaScript mods can be created and edited with Notepad, and thus still easier than building DLL mods.

-Since JavaScript is a [*complete*](https://en.wikipedia.org/wiki/Turing_completeness) scripting language, it is way more powerful, but with a steeper learning curve as you make bigger and bigger dreams.
+They are different from PPDefModifier in that JavaScript is a [complete](https://en.wikipedia.org/wiki/Turing_completeness) scripting language, thus they can do a much wider range of operations.
+Whatever the game can do, you can do with JavaScript.

+As a demo, this mod firmly targets people with some [coding experience](https://eloquentjavascript.net/), starting off with a list of different variables.
+Something that fits the capability of a hobbyist coder.
+I guess.

+I will see how to split the demo in the future, to make a scripting mod that is easy and does not require coding concepts.

 ## Legend Prologue

 Difficulty: Expert

 A C# DLL mod that can be [disarmed](https://github.com/Sheep-y/Modnix/wiki/Mod-Phases#DisarmMod) and rearmed in game.
+If that does not sound difficult, click the link and you'll see why it is Expert.

+Steps to disarm / rearm this mod:

 1. Install [Debug Console](https://www.nexusmods.com/phoenixpoint/mods/44/) and Legend Prologue.
 2. Launch game, new game, select Legend difficulty and see that Prologue checkbox is visible.
 (Do not start game!)